YD1RUH/HackRF-Replay-Attack/README.md

 # HackRF-Replay-Attack
 replay attack using HackRF with GUI.
-Attack start with record the signal saved as complex file.
-To start Attack by transmit the complex file result from recording process with HackRF.
+Attack start with record the signal saved as complex file then transmit the complex file result from recording process with HackRF.

 ![image](https://github.com/YD1RUH/HackRF-Replay-Attack/blob/main/screen.jpg)